Counselling

 The waiting list depends on where you can go for counselling, when you can attend and the demand, we’re currently experiencing for counselling services.

-Once you have started counselling, you will meet the same counsellor every week for up to 18 weeks for 50 minutes per counselling session.
+Once you have started counselling, you will meet the same counsellor every week for 50 minutes per counselling session.

 Counselling will be reviewed at six-week intervals so you can discuss how you’re progressing.